Optimal detection of dissipation in Lindbladian dynamics: Introduction

 We provide a high-level overview of the ideas underlying the detection procedure.
 Our goal is to detect whether a Lindbladian evolution contains a non-trivial dissipative component using only black-box access to the time-evolution channels $\calE_t = e^{t\calL}.$ \paragraph{Bell sampling as a decay observable.} The central observable in our detection procedure is obtained through an experimental primitive known as Bell sampling.
 Given black-box access to a quantum channel $\calE$, Bell sampling produces a distribution over Bell measurement outcomes.
 Specifically, it prepares a maximally entangled state $\ket{\Phi}$, applies the channel $\calE$ to one half, and measures in the Bell basis.
 We focus on the probability of obtaining the outcome $\ket{\Phi}$ after the channel evolution, which we denote by

 This quantity admits a simple operational interpretation.
 Viewing $\calE$ as a linear operator acting on matrices, $I(\calE)$ is the average overlap between an operator and its image under the channel.
-Equivalently, in the Pauli basis, $I(\calE)$ is the average of the diagonal entries of the channel's Pauli transfer matrix, and thus measures how much Pauli operators are preserved under the dynamics.
-Importantly, $I(\calE)$ detects whether the dynamics contract operators.
-Unitary evolution acts as a rotation in operator space and preserves inner products, implying $I(\calE) = 1$ for all unitary channels.
-In contrast, dissipative dynamics introduce contraction, leading $I(\calE) < 1$.
+Thus $I(\calE)$ measures how strongly the channel resembles the identity channel.

 When applied to Lindbladian evolution $\calE_t = e^{t\calL}$, this observable takes the form